 Judy is our insurance specialist and holds the distinction of being employed by the clinic longer than anyone, including Dr. Heick!
 Judy is an avid rider and spends her free time at the barn with her horse, Theo.
 Wife, mother, and grandmother of 2, her life is full.

 Kellie was born and raised in Waterloo and obtained a Bachelor of Environmental Studies, Geography from the University of Waterloo.
 She married her high school sweetheart and has 2 boys.
 She has moved around a few times and also calls Ottawa and Malmö, Sweden her other home cities.

 Kellie has a keen interest in healthy living and has received chiropractic treatment since she was a child involved in many sports.
-She has almost 10 years experience working in chiropractic offices here at Waterloo North Chiropractic and Massage and in Ottawa.
+She has many years experience working in chiropractic offices here at Waterloo North Chiropractic and Massage and in Ottawa.